Gracia Haby & Louise Jennison

 A 15cm X 10.5cm, 45 page colour and B&W zine with a B&W patterned cover and back and a colour spine featuring a drawing of Lottie by Elaine Haby.

-Along with several new titles, this zine, featuring five images from each artist, will be released into the wild at the NGV Melbourne Art Book Fair 2017.
+Along with several new titles, this zine, featuring five images from each artist, was released into the wild at the 2017 NGV Melbourne Art Book Fair in the Great Hall.

 Etched upon the scales of a butterfly’s wing, a series of fine lines.
 A repeated pattern to scramble light waves and in doing so reflect different colours.
 Small, intense, and marvellous.
 Under our very noses.
 In search of nectar, flitting about in the garden.